Elasticity theory of structuring: Investor equivalence principle

 Although growth-optimizing investors form a very specific group, we see that focusing on this group does not at all reduce the range of possible investment decisions.
 Indeed, both $\{\beta_i\}$ and $\{b_i\}$ must add up to one, but with no further constraints, Eqs.~(\ref{Eq:Bayes_General}) and (\ref{Eq:Bayes_GrowthOptimal}) are solved by the same set of payoffs, $\{f\}=\{F\}$.
 By pairing up these payoffs we can now make an even more detailed observation, which, in view of its generality, we formulate here as a principle:

 More precisely, general investor chooses the same product, $F=f$, i.e. behaves in the same way, as some growth-optimizing investor whose beliefs~$\{b_k\}$ happen to coincide with~$\{\beta_k\}$.

-The principle focuses our attention on the actual actions of the investor -- his net economic behavior.
-We need someone to watch the logical integrity of these actions as they are being structured.
-The principle suggests having a look through the eyes of a growth-optimizing investor -- a very convenient choice.
+The principle focuses our attention on the actions of the investor -- their net economic behavior.
+The logical integrity of these actions can be checked in many ways.
+The principle suggests doing this from the point of view of a growth-optimizing investor -- a very convenient choice.